yannCLopez/Rumour-centrality/README.md

 # Rumour-centrality

+**sending centrality**: Simulate infection of a node x times, and see what percentage of people he infects, on average

+**hearing centrality**: Sample a percentage of all simulations for all the nodes.
+See in what percentage of them the node in question was infected.

   - **SIR_raw_data**: Generates the raw data for subsequent analysis.
 Ran 1000 SIR simulations for each node.
   - **data_analysis_hear_centr.py**: Computes the hearing centrality for all nodes and all pairs of c and delta.
 Took around 5h40 to run.
 Output is in Data/hear_send_merged.csv
   - **data_analysis_sending_centr_parallel.py**:  Computes the hearing centrality for all nodes and all pairs of c and delta.
 Takes over 8 hours to run.
 The code uses parallel processing to reduce running time.
 Output is in **Data/hear_send_merged.csv**